41of the Best food markets and food halls in North America

 20 de Noviembre Mercado, Oaxaca

-This sprawling market in the centre of Oaxaca City, Mexico is one of the most visited due to its convenient location.
+One of the best markets in Oaxaca this sprawling market in the centre of Oaxaca City, Mexico is one of the most visited due to its convenient location.
 It’s actually located right next to another market, Benito Juarez, which is known for selling clothing and other artisanal products.
 In fact, it becomes hard to tell where one market begins and ends.
 But you’ll know you’re in the market area when the sidewalks start to show more signs of life.
 People and stalls spill out from the enclosed market walls into the surrounding streets.

 From large tlayudas to toasted grasshoppers, the 20 de Noviembre Market, is a place to taste Oaxaca’s regional specialities.
 In fact, one of the top things to do in Oaxaca City is to explore the markets and eat lunch.
 A favourite spot to eat is the smokey meat hall where fresh pieces of tasajo, chorizo, and cecina are sold by the kilo and cooked on the nearby grills.
 After choosing a plate of mixed meats, find another stand selling small plates of accompaniments – grilled onion, nopal cactus, guacamole, salsas, and more.
 Everything is served together with tortillas so that you can make your own tacos.
 The market is open every day from 7 am to 9 pm.
 It encompasses so many city blocks, you’ll surely stumble upon it during your stay.